Student Enrollment

 How does the tuition payment work?

-What if I need to know what my financial aid award will be for my child(ren) to return?
+What if I need to know what my Financial Aid award will be for my children to return?

-Families who withdraw within 10 days after receiving their Financial Aid notification, will be eligible for a full refund of tuition paid prior to the first day of school.
+Families who withdraw within 10 days after receiving their Financial Aid Notification will be eligible for a full refund of tuition paid prior to the first day of school.

 What is the penalty if I leave Trinity after the opt-out period?